JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 - No update or delete operations
 - Predominantly sequential read/write access

++) Read-heavy :question:

 ## Option 1.
 Database

-- Relational database : create a topic table and write messages to the table as rows
+- `Relational database` : create a topic table and write messages to the table as rows
-- NoSQL database : create a collection as a topic and write messages as documents
+- `NoSQL database` : create a collection as a topic and write messages as documents

 <br/>